Bunyod/akka-http-tapir.g8/src/main/g8/README.md

 ## Goal
 The goal for this project is to provide a multi-sbt project with Generated OpenApi documentation.
 This project has two main sub-modules:
- - `synchronizer` - Imports data from different client (e.g: pe, ugc, pims...) and imported data will be stored in Elasticsearch
+ - `seed-api` - akka-http server
- - `api` - Provides interaction with Elasticsearch for website via rest api.
+ - `common` - common things could be defined for other sub-modules

 ## Stack technologies